Last modified: August 22, 2025

 Example Workflow: Deployment

-I. Create a tar archive of the main branch:
+I. Create a tar archive of main:

 git archive --format=tar main > project.tar